test

 I don’t know if events became part of software engineering since Graphical-User Interface interactions, but for sure they are a very convenient way of modeling them.
 With more and more interconnected systems, asynchronous event management has become an important issue to tackle.
 With Functional-Programming also on the raise, this gave birth to libraries such as RxJava.
 However, modeling a problem as the handling of a stream of events shouldn’t be restricted to system events handling.

-test unit test
+Jul 5, 2015 test unit test

 Improve your tests with Mockito's capture

 Unit Testing mandates to test the unit in isolation.
 In order to achieve that, the general consensus is to design our classes in a decoupled way using DI.
 In this paradigm, whether using a framework or not, whether using compile-time or runtime compilation, object instantiation is the responsibility of dedicated factories.
 In particular, this means the new keyword should be used only in those factories.
 Sometimes, however, having a dedicated factory just doesn’t fit.
-This is the case when

-arqullian integration testing java EE spring test
+Mar 1, 2015 arqullian integration testing java ee spring test

 Final release of Integration Testing from the Trenches

 Writing a book is a journey.
 At the beginning of the journey, you mostly know where you want to go, but have only vague notion of the way to get there and the time it will take.
 I’ve finally released the paperback version of Integration Testing from the Trenches on Amazon and that means this specific journey is at end.
 The book starts by a very generic discussion about testing and continues by defining Integration Testing in comparison to Unit Testing.
-The next chapter compares the respecti

-mutation testing test
+Apr 20, 2014 mutation testing test

 Introduction to Mutation Testing